Do you need a special camera for astrophotography?

 An early photo I took with a Canon 600D

 Using a smartphone is possible but you need to be able to adjust the settings to get a longer exposure and an ISO that will allow the objects in the sky to appear clearly.
-Check out this brief guide on choosing the best camera settings for astrophotography that I’ve written for you.
-Focus is important as ever and the phone must be kept absolutely still so a tripod is best.
-It’s probably going to be difficult to use an older smartphone as cameras were not so sensitive in the past and resolution was low.
+Check out my guide to choosing the best camera settings for astrophotography.

 Night Landscapes